The View from Circular Church, looking west. The Unitarian Church (left) and St. John’s Lutheran Church in background.

 A new transcription of Dr. Lorenzo Dow Turner’s audio interview in the Library of Congress archives with Ann Scott, recorded on St. Helena Island, South Carolina in 1932, in Gullah.

-Cover art by Charleston civil war photographer, George Johnson, and American Depression photographer, Dorothea Lange.
+Cover art by Charleston civil war photographer, George Barnard, and American Depression photographer, Dorothea Lange.

 The use of dialectics and traditional forms of induction as a logic of empirical interpretation.